 Great branding is more than just a logo, font and colours, it needs to communicate a narrative and aim high.

 Ambition is excellent quality for a brand to have as it helps portray a direction.
 Having objectives, visions and values, while still developing a core set of brand principles as trends change is paramount for business survival.

 Tradition and heritage are one of the strongest factors when it comes to branding up a business.
 If you don’t have these, find them or create them so your brand feels more established and trustable.

 As time develops so do brands and logos.
 Shell is an excellent brand case study.
 You can learn more about shells brand heritage here

 The strongest brands are the ones that are remembered and talked about in positive ways.
 This creates is a very passive engagement which is the best way to build trust and increase your brand awareness, feasibly.
 The best marketing is free marketing.

 Happy people create happy environments.
 Richard Branson once said, “Clients do not come first.
 Employees come first.
 If you take care of your employees, they will take care of the clients.”

-I believe that employees create the brands DNA.
-If the employers moral is high, and everyone is proud to be working with the brand, positivity will increate productivity and the company will flourish.
+I believe that employees create the brand DNA.
+If the employer morale is high, and everyone is proud to be working with the brand, positivity will increase productivity and the company will flourish.